Working for Us

 We recruit throughout the year, and are always keen to hear from bright and ambitious individuals who have an interest in business and a thirst for news and current affairs.
 Undergraduates and recent graduates from all backgrounds and disciplines are invited to apply for an internship or full time analyst position.
 Applications from those with more experience will also be considered to join the team as a consultant all the way through to partner.

-We have filled all the places on our 2019 Summer Internship Programme.
-Candidates for the 2020 Summer Internship Programme are welcome to apply from November 2019.
+We have filled all the places on our 2019 Summer Internship Programme, and currently there no open Analyst positions.
+Prospective Analysts and candidates for the 2020 Summer Internship Programme are welcome to apply from January 2020.

 For more information please contact James McFarlane

 Sam Turvey, a Partner at Maitland, offers his thoughts on what qualities make the best PR professionals

 I am often asked by young new joiners or graduates: what are the key skills you need to do well and succeed in PR?

 Most of them try to pre-empt my answer by suggesting something like good writing, understanding how to read a company’s income statement, being social media savvy or having lots of contacts.

 The truth is those things are important, but they are all skills and resources you can refine and acquire over time.

 From my experience the very best PR professionals have three distinct skills and qualities, which are not that easy to learn, if at all.